Beneficiaries are the primary focus of your last will and testament and/or trusts set up on their behalf.

 Beneficiaries can be changed at any time, except for those named in an irrevocable trust which requires legal proceedings.
 You should make sure these updates are done correctly and do not contradict each other.
 For example, most transferable on-death assets automatically go to the named beneficiary and are no longer part of your estate after you die.

-A primary beneficiary is any person or entity designated by your will and/or trust to receive its assets.
-In general, a primary beneficiary receives assets in your will after your death or from the trust during the trust’s existence, whether it is a living trust before and/or after your death or a testamentary trust after your death.
+A primary beneficiary is any person or entity designated by your will, trust, and/or other document to receive its assets.
+In general, a primary beneficiary receives assets in your will or other document after your death, or from the trust during the trust’s existence, whether it is a living trust before and/or after your death or a testamentary trust after your death.

 Most couples in their first marriage will name the surviving spouse as the primary, and frequently, the sole beneficiary.

-Even if you elect to exclude them, your spouse will inherit part of your estate.
-This is called the Spousal Share.
+In common law states, your spouse will inherit part of your estate even if you elect to exclude them.
+This is called the Spousal Share or Elective Share.

 This applies only as long as they are legally your spouse, since they are automatically removed when your divorce is finalized.